Biostatistics with R

 In the above R codelines, variable x is assigned a value of 42.5.
 The function call y = log(x) passes the value of x to the function and the value returned by the function is assigned to the variable y.
 When we print y, we get 3.749504, which is the natural logarithm of 42.5.

 A list of important math library functions in R are given below. many more will be introduced in the coming sections.
+Each function will have a name that refelects what it is used for, and one or more input parameters.

 ----------------------------------------------